eddmann/eddmann.github.io/_posts/2016/2016-02-04-arrow-functions-lexical-this-scoping-in-javascript.md

 }
 ```

-The contrived example usage below shows passing the counters `inc` method to a high-order function and asserting the desired `this` behavior.
+The contrived example usage below shows passing the counter's `inc` method to a higher-order function and asserting the desired `this` behaviour.

 ```js
 var c = new Counter();